Dealing with disappointment about your baby’s gender

-Feeling disappointed about the sex of your baby is common and it is nothing to feel ashamed about.
+Feeling disappointed about the sex of your baby is common.
+Gender disappointment is not something to feel ashamed about.

-You may feel disappointed upon learning of the sex of your baby for various reasons.
-These may include internally longing to have a boy or a girl, having several other children already of the same sex, feeling concerned that you won’t be able to personally relate to a particular sex and/or experiencing pressure from family fulfil their wishes to need for either a boy or a girl.
+You may feel disappointed about the sex of your baby for various reasons.
+These may include internally longing to have a boy or a girl, having several other children already of the same sex.
+Gender disappointment can also be linked to feeling concerned that you won’t be able to personally relate to a particular sex.
+Or, it may stem from experiencing pressure from family to fulfil their wishes for either a boy or a girl.

 I was devastated when I found out I was having another boy.
 I had always desperately wanted to have a baby girl as I had two boys already.
 We hoped so much for a girl this time round.
 On finding out we were having a boy, I cried and cried.

-It is common to experience feelings of fear at the time of finding out the sex of your baby, as well as feelings of grief, sadness and disappointment if your hopes are not fulfilled on discovering the sex of your baby.
+It is common to experience feelings of fear at the time of finding out the sex of your baby.
+Gender disappointment can also incorporate feelings of grief or sadness if your hopes are not fulfilled on discovering the sex of your baby.

 After days of crying, and hoping, desperately hoping, that maybe they had made a mistake… I soon began to accept we were having another boy.